 International VAs can give you a different perspective and even creativity in getting work done.
 Remote workers from other time zones can also give you flexibility in terms of working hours.

 This can even give your firm an edge such as extending your active business hours.
 Also, you can always have someone on the line in case of emergencies or other concerns from your clients.

 A work from home virtual assistant doesn’t need any office equipment, space, and supplies since they have their own devices.

 They are also hired on an hourly or project basis so you can scale however and whenever you need.
 This also means that you don’t have to worry about salary and benefits packages, health insurance, and other expenses.

 4. Increased productivity

-While they are a cheaper option to get work done, they still provide quality results.
+While they are a cheaper option to get work done, VAs still provide quality results.
 Outsourcing virtual assistant services can free up you and your team members with repetitive but essential tasks.
 This way, you can focus better on your clients and work such as studying cases, preparing arguments, and attending trials.

 5. Improved communications

 A virtual legal assistant can help you improve internal and external communication.
 They can relay messages to your legal team and correspond with clients and other third parties.
 This means accurate emails, statements, and legal papers in a timely manner for your law firm.